Speaking with the Enemy and Subramania Bharati

 The contest between the IOB Colony and Rajaji Extension was what the team lived for.
 We lived in IOB Colony.
 Rajaji extension was a set of adjacent streets.
 Someone who had been to Delhi discovered that the South Extension was called SouthEx and renamed their team ‘RajEx’.
 We considered the name yet another symptom of their vanity, but reluctantly adapted the name.
 The rivalry was intense.
 To us, the rivalry was akin to India vs. Pakistan, or Manchester United vs Arsenal.
 The senior members of the team all knew each other’s game well and would continuously plot against the other team.
 Vichu and I were too insignificant to feature in those plans of course.

 Our captain was Alphonse.
 His deputy was Ponnan.
 They both were the most valuable players, our star batsmen and lead bowlers.
-The string of events that I'm going to describe started on a warm evening in early May, on the eve of a challenge game against RajEx.
+The string of events that I'm going to describe started on the eve of a challenge game against RajEx.
 Ponnan had sent word, asking Vichu and me to meet him at the Pillaiyar Temple near Kaveri, our usual spot for team discussions.
 We went as instructed.
 We were told that we would both be in the playing eleven the next day.
 We were both pleasantly surprised.

 After the team meeting, the two of us walked home, discussing our hopes, fantasies, and fears.
 Most fears involved Suresh, the captain of the opposing team.
 Suresh was tall, strong, and bowled fast.
 He had a fierce temper.
 He was notorious in our school.
 He was rumored to have beaten up the physical education teacher when the latter had said something insulting to him in public.
 He also used to make dark threats to the juniors when they failed to comply with his instructions.
 The most common threat was the ‘poison ivy treatment’.
 He never elaborated, but the boys used to whisper that it involved applying poison ivy leaves to your unspeakable parts, leaving you to choose between dying of itch or dying of embarrassment when you seek treatment.